Kepler22b22/Digicrypt/README.md

 # Author: Muqi Zhang
 # Create Date: Mar 1 2025

 """My digital diary, safely locked away... or is it?
-If you can break the code, you deserve to read them:) """
+If you can break the code, you deserve to read them :D """
+Hint: I already pushed the header file.

 Date: Mar 1 2025
 Update: